 It is intended that the adoption of the Ethnicity Data Protocols by the health and disability sector will improve the accuracy and consistency of ethnicity data.

-Our protocols are consistent with Stats NZ’s Statistical Standard for Ethnicity and identify the minimum standards that apply across the health and disability sector.
+Our protocols use the Ethnicity New Zealand Standard Classification and identify the minimum standards that apply across the health and disability sector.
 The protocols have been developed with input from a wide range of sector and government organisations.